smxi/acxi/README.txt

 README for acxi - a comand line audio file conversion tool

+The 3.0 release (2018-12-07, long delayed) features:
+* Improved error handling.
+More protections in place against user configuration and option use errors.
+* New --test option to test your configurations before actually running the syncs live.
+* New --clean option to remove files/directories not found in your source directory.
+Includes protections against accidental use.
+* Improved output formatting, should usually fit in 80 column display.
-The 3.0 release (2018-12-07, long delayed) features improved error handling, extra --test option to test your configurations before actually running the syncs live, improved output formatting, the ability to have your target (compressed, lossy) directory inside your source directory, and modernized Perl 5.
+* The ability to have your target (compressed, lossy) directory inside your source directory.
+* Modernized Perl 5.
 The Perl runs with warnings/strict mode enabled as well.
-For the first time ever, a man page is included.
-Some tagging bugs were also fixed for mp3 generation.
+* A man page is now available.
+* Some tagging bugs were also fixed for flac->mp3 generation.

 ========================================================================
 ABOUT